 Nestlé launches its ‘voie gras’ in Spain and Switzerland, the vegan alternative for those who prioritize animal welfare | companies

-The Swiss food giant Nestlé winks at its non-carnivorous customers and announces the sale of its new product in Spain and Switzerland fatty way: and foie gras vegan with which he hopes to fill the Christmas tables of his consumers most concerned about animal welfare.
+The Swiss food giant Nestlé winks at its non-carnivorous customers and announces the sale of its new product in Spain and Switzerland fatty way: and foie gras vegan with which he hopes to fill the Christmas tables of his consumers most concerned regarding animal welfare.

 Traditionally, the foie gras Liver pâté is made from obese ducks or geese that have been force-fed through long metal tubes to make the liver enlarge and become sufficiently “fatty” in record time.
 Spain is the second consumer of foie gras per capita in the world, only surpassed by France, which is the first consumer worldwide, according to 2018 data published by the Royal School of Poultry.